karrot-dev/yunity.org/user/pages/10.heartbeat/2018-07-15/item.md

 ## [Foodsaving Worldwide](https://foodsaving.world)

-Currently the last steps are being take to replace our info page with a new one.
+Currently the last steps are being taken to replace our info page with a new one.
 For visitors of the site the difference will be small, but for people adding or changing content it will be huge and awesome!
 That means that this could very well lead to more frequent updates and generally more maintenance.

-The overall structure is already starting to change and in the future [foodsaving.world](https://foodsaving.world) should be a very lean, concise page that only gives an overview; all the template texts and guides from [yunity's confluence wiki]() is to be transferred into our new [community forum](https://community.foodsaving.world) and directly sorted by language.
+The overall structure is already starting to change and in the future [foodsaving.world](https://foodsaving.world) should be a very lean, concise page that only gives an overview; all the template texts and guides from [yunity's confluence wiki](https://yunity.atlassian.net/wiki/spaces/FSINT/pages/50069535/Material+to+get+started) is to be transferred into our new [community forum](https://community.foodsaving.world) and directly sorted by language.

 That's right, we have language-specific sub-forums and we'd love you to use them for your foodsaving group's topics!